 While the world continues to get more and more high tech, there are some who are not fans of this.
-Despite the world going this direction for centuries, there are still some who freaked out about new technology in their time.
+Despite the world going in this direction for centuries, there are still some who freaked out about new technology in their time.
 These people went on to speak out heavily against certain technology.
 Most of it did not age well.
 In fact, major magazines, newspapers, and public figures came out against multiple forms of technology.
 Even some national lawmakers were involved in this craziness.
-Some even managed to change how the technology sold and used for a certain period of time.
+Some even managed to change how the technology was sold and used for a certain period of time.
 To understand the technology freakout, look no further than how the world of Comicbooks changed.

 A psychologist once made the remark that comics were bad for teens and could result in future incarceration.
 He determined this by speaking to all teen boys at various juvenile detention centers.
 The psychologist asked them if they read comics, to which nearly all answered yes.
 He concluded from this that comics likely resulted in their actions.
 Despite the millions of teens and kids not in detention centers or prisons, people bought into this.
 It resulted in national attention being raised and the Comicbook Council forming.
 While this eventually went away in its power, the council still in part exists today.
 Their impact on the industry led to the look of comics for nearly 3 decades.
 This just shows you one example of how people freaking out led to change.
 Technology saw this in even higher doses, even stuff people may not even consider “tech” today but could at one point.